2i2c-org/team-compass/operations/team-practices/feedback.md

 “Not now” isn’t a no, and it’s also a reasonable thing to say - if you know you’ll have a hard time receiving feedback right now, suggest another, better time.

 For instance:
-  Molly (Giver): Tod, may I give you some feedback based on… _**Tod (Receiver): I am a bit overwhelmed and not in a place to receive feedback right now!**_
+  Molly (Giver): Todd, may I give you some feedback based on… _**Todd (Receiver): I am a bit overwhelmed and not in a place to receive feedback right now!**_
   Molly: Thank you for sharing with me how you feel I understand.
 Because this is important, is there a time that you could recommend?
-  Tod: Thanks for understanding, may we try again next week?...
+  Todd: Thanks for understanding, may we try again next week?...

 ## Asking for feedback
 You can also ask for feedback if you want to: